 TROPHY AND MEDALS

-B4:51 Each Club or Non Member Club agrees to abide and to be bound by the Operational Rules relating to Misconduct as set out in Section D of Rules.
-However in Rounds before Round 3 disciplinary matters relating to foul play on the field (Section D2) will be dealt with by the Disciplinary committee under whose jurisdiction the team normally falls.
+B4:48 Each Club or Non Member Club agrees to abide and to be bound by the Operational Rules relating to Misconduct as set out in Section D of Rules.
+However in Rounds before Round 3 disciplinary matters relating to foul play on the field (Section D2) will be dealt with by the Disciplinary committee specified by the RFL.
 From Round 3 onwards, the Misconduct Operational Rules (set out in Section D of these Operational Rules) shall apply to all misconduct and/or disciplinary matters arising in the Cup and each Club agrees to abide by these Operational Rules.